 What about the contain itself?
 Containers come in many different styles and sizes.
 Containers can be made from clay, plastic, ceramic or wood.
-I have even seen used cattle supplement lick containers used and they actually work quite well.
+I personally use empty cattle supplement lick containers and they actually work quite well.
 The only essential thing is that the container must have drain holes in the bottom.